willfaught/willfaught.github.io/content/blog/2011-10-30-south-korea-seeing-the-countryside.md

 **Seoul**

 When I arrived at Seoul Station, I mistakenly assumed that the airport express train that I needed to take to Incheon would be in the subway station, so I exited Seoul Station, entered the subway station there, bought a ticket to Incheon, and got on.
 After a few stops, I realized that the stop I needed wasn't on that line because I was on the actual subway, not the express train, so I had to backtrack to the first subway station, exit it, reenter Seoul Station, and take the express train to the Unseo stop.
-I lost about two hours and arrived super late at about 11:30 p.m.
+I lost about two hours and arrived super late at about 11:30 PM.

 **Incheon**